jaijalah/test-repo-2/README.md

 constants = get_constants(system_path)
 ```

-4. Reference the specific constants you need as such:
+4. If using constants, retrieve the specific constants you need like this:
 ```
 PROD_URL = constants.PROD_URL
 ```